emilynpark/cse15l-lab-reports/labreport1.md

 Note that if you're using Windows, you will need to install git for Windows using the following [link](https://gitforwindows.org/).

 Run the following command in the terminal: `ssh <username>@ieng6.ucsd.edu`(replacing username with your specific username).
 Then enter your password.
-If you are prompted with the question "Are you sure you want to continue connecting(yes/no/[fingerprint])?", type yes.
+If you are prompted with the question `Are you sure you want to continue connecting(yes/no/[fingerprint])?`, type yes.

 ![Image](remotelogin.png)